dkkempto/api-tools/README.md

 # api-tools
-A set of tools under development for creating a graphql api from a definition file
+A set of tools currently in development to make life easier when creating a graphql api.
+Tools in here will read from a configuration file and create a graphql schema, resolvers, controllers, and sequelize bindings according to the data model defined in the conf file.
+All types, resolvers, controllers, and sequelize bindings are extensible and overridable.
+All of these custom types, resolvers, etc. are defined externally in a file structure defined in the configuration file.
+Future versions will include tooling for front-end tasks, such as HOCs for components bound to certain data models.